 Pulling in Data from Other Objects

 When you are in a drilldown screen, you can also pull in information from related objects.
 This includes the ability to pull in data from multiple different objects at once, and the ability to drill through multiple levels of related objects.
 An example is described below:

 Let's say we are looking at a list of contacts, and we want to look into the Account associated with each Contact, find that Account's Owner, and find the Profile that User has.
 Here's how to do it:

-1. Start on your drilldown screen, and click the Options --> Edit Metrics button
+1. Start on your drilldown screen, open the Options menu, and click the Change Metrics button

-2. This will give you a list of all the fields on the object that you are drilled into.
-You cantell which fields can be drilled through, because they will have an arrow --> next to the field name.
-An example you can see below is "AccountId-->".
+2. This will open a list of all the fields on the object that you are drilled into.

 4. If we scroll down to the bottom of the list of fields on the Account, we find the "OwnerID-->" field, which will let us do our lookup in the the User object.

 5. Now we can see all of the fields on the User object.
 We want to do one more lookup, using the ProfileID--> field from the User, so we click on ProfileID-->.

 6. Now we can see all the fields on the Profile object, so we can pull in the profile Name.